Joy

 These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.”
 John 15:9-12 KJV

 “For His anger is but for a moment, and His favor is for a lifetime.
 Weeping may tarry for the night, but joy comes with the morning.”
-Psalm 30:5 Berean
+Psalm 30:5 BSB

-When we can’t find the joy and note that our strength is waning, we have just momentarily, through times of adversity and pain, lost sight of it.
-We do become weary in well-doing.
-But joy cannot be taken from us because He can never be taken from within us, in our hearts.
-Once invited in, Jesus Christ does not leave.
+When we can’t find the joy and our strength is waning, we have just momentarily, through times of adversity and pain, lost sight of it.
+We do become weary in well-doing, though we are exhorted not to do so.
+We must remind ourselves that, onceinvited in, Jesus Christ does not leave.
 Happiness is circumstantial, more fleeting than we would wish.
 It leaves as the many sorrows of this earth overtake us.

 But joy, His joy, is everlasting.
 Jesus’ joy at fulfilling His calling is certain: